RomanSibakovskij/XCartShopSelenium/README.md

 # XCartShopSelenium

-Simple Selenium test suite on user account registration/login/logout, account information update, user address addition/update/removal, single category product display view, product addition (removal from) to wishlist, basic product addition to cart/checkout, order submission validation, product return.
+Simple Selenium test suite on user account registration/login/logout, account information update, user address addition/update/removal, single category product display view, product addition (removal from) to wishlist, basic product addition to cart/checkout, order submission validation.
 The test suite captures screenshots at the end of test case run (for logging purposes).
 Since the password edit functionality and account removal functionality are non-operational (they both throw 403 error) in this demo, their testing is omitted.

 #Tech Requirements: